alfjl/42HN_Cpp_03/README.md

 ## Learnings

-Nice refresher for inheritance in OOP, and especially my first learning about 'Diamond Inheritance'.
+Nice refresher for inheritance in OOP, and especially my first contact with the concept of 'Diamond Inheritance'.

 ### Resources